Aged Care Program

 WAPHA is engaging with RACHs and primary care to achieve the following objectives:

-• provide guidance to assist participating RACHs to have appropriate after-hours plans in place
+• Provide guidance to assist participating RACHs to have appropriate after-hours plans in place.

-• educate participating RACH staff on the after-hours health care options and processes for residents
+• Educate participating RACH staff on the after-hours health care options and processes for residents.

-• encourage participating RACHs to implement procedures for keeping residents’ digital medical records up to date, particularly following an episode where after-hours care was required
+• Encourage participating RACHs to implement procedures for keeping residents’ digital medical records up to date, particularly following an episode where after-hours care was required.

-• support engagement between RACHs and their residents’ GPs (and other relevant health professionals), as part of after-hours action plan development.
+• Support engagement between RACHs and their residents’ GPs (and other relevant health professionals), as part of after-hours action plan development.

-Who will this initiative support?
+Who does this initiative support?

 • RACH residents can experience deterioration in their health during the after-hours period, but immediate transfer to hospital may not always be clinically necessary.